sebastianmela/sebastianmela/README.md

 ### Hi there, I'm Sebastián 👋

 - 🔭 I’m currently working at GenuineBee as a Junior Analyst
-- 🌱 I’m currently studying at ORT University
+- 🌱 I’m currently studying at ORT Uruguay University
 - 📫 How to reach me: https://www.linkedin.com/in/sebastian-mela-10800a202/